keunlee/generator-cordova-ripple/README.md

 # generator-cordova-ripple
-A Yeoman Generator for creating a Cordova Application Skeleton using the Ripple Emulator
+A Yeoman Generator for creating a Cordova Application Skeleton which runs in the Ripple Emulator

 ## overview
 This generator creates a skeleton Cordova project for you to build upon afterwards.
 It does the following: